Roof Repair Guide

 Building Regulations or Planning Permission Approval for Roof Repairs

 If you are completely replacing the roof, you will usually need building regulations approval.
-Some flat roofs will not require building regulations approval.
-However, you would need to check with your local authority first before commencing with any work.
+Like-for-like flat roof repairs may not require building regulations approval, but you would need to check with your local authority first before commencing with any work.

-If you live in a listed building or a conservation area, you may need planning permission or building regulations approval.
-It is always best to check with your local authority first if you live in one of these buildings.
+Lastly, if you live in a listed building or a conservation area, you may need planning permission or building regulations approval.
+It is always best to check with your local authority before any work begins.

 How to Clean and Maintain a Roof

-Although it doesn't require as much maintenance as some other parts of your home, your roof does need some maintenance.
-Below is a list of things that you can do to keep your roof clean and well-maintained:
+Here's a list of things you can do to keep your roof clean and well-maintained:

 Inspect the Roof Regularly